-A record of each corrective action implemented should be produced and retained as part of each employee's personnel record.
-Employees receiving multiple corrective action notices within a short period time, such as twelve (12) months, may be terminated even though the various corrective warnings are for unrelated conduct where the Village concludes the employee's overall record is unsatisfactory.
+A record of each corrective action implemented should be made and retained as part of each employee's personnel record.
+Employees receiving multiple corrective action notices may be terminated even though the various corrective warnings are for unrelated conduct where the Village concludes the employee's overall record is unsatisfactory.